Hiromi Hayakawa

 Marla Hiromi Hayakawa Salas (October 19, 1982 – September 27, 2017), known professionally as Hiromi Hayakawa, was a Japanese-born Mexican actress and singer who began her music career as a contestant in the reality show La Academia.
-She worked mostly in musical theatre, however she has had occasional television roles.
+She worked mostly in musical theatre but also had occasional television roles.
 Hayakawa was also a voice actress, who worked primarily on the Spanish American dub of films and series from the United States.